CoSMoMVPA/CoSMoMVPA/doc/source/contact.rst

 ^^^^^^^
 - For general questions, comments, etc. please see the `CoSMoMVPA Google group`_.
 - For contributions, issues and bugs, see the GitHub_ page.
-- To contact us personally, please send an email to a@c or b@d, where a=andrew.c.connolly, b=nikolaas.n.oosterhof, c=dartmouth.edu, d=unitn.it.
+- To contact us personally, please send an email to a@c or b@d, where a=andrew.c.connolly, b=n.n..oosterhof, c=dartmouth.edu, d=gmail.com.

 Bugs and other issues